Optically Pumped Polarized $^3$He$^{++}$ Ion Source Development for RHIC/EIC: Gas Purification and Cell Filling System

 It was connected to the \h filling system by a thin vacuum bellows (see Fig.\,\ref{fig:cryo}).
 At the operational temperatures of 20\:\!--\:\!25\,K, the pump was continuously absorbing (and reducing the partial pressures of hydrogen, water, hydrocarbons, and argon) to the level below $10^{-7}$\,Torr.
 This pump absorbs also quite a significant amount of \h gas (about 100\,cm$^3$).
 The absorbed gas is released by the vessel heating with a built-in cartridge heater.
 This provides gas storage and supply for \h-cell operation at the optimal optical-pumping pressure of 3\:\!--\:\!5\,Torr.
 The pressure stability is maintained with the heater feedback system on the gas pressure measured by a Baratron MKS-626 pressure transducer.

 The optically pumped \h glass cell is attached to the gas filling system with a 200\,cm long stainless tube.
 The cell and filling system were mounted on a movable support and inserted inside the superconducting solenoid.
-To prevent \h atom depolarization due to travel through the solenoid gradient field we installed an additional isolation valve close to the cell in the homogeneous field region.
-We developed a remotely controlled (pneumatic) valve with a small bellows.
-To open the valve, it is connected to a vacuum pump and it is closed by atmospheric pressure.
-The valve coupling to the \h cell is designed to minimize the contact surface to aluminum surfaces and silicon sealing O-rings (see Fig.\,\ref{fig:cell}).
+To prevent \h atoms depolarization due to travel through the solenoid gradient field we installed an additional isolation valve close to the cell in the homogeneous field region.
+Initially we used copper tube coupling and a commercial pneumatic-driven valve, which produced quite a bit of contamination and diffusion in the tube outside of the cell.
+As the latest improvement, we developed a new remotely controlled (pneumatic) valve with a small bellows.
+The valve coupling to the He cell is designed to minimize the contact surface to aluminum surfaces and silicon sealing O-rings (see Fig.\,\ref{fig:cell}).
+To open the valve, it is connected to a vacuum pump, and it is closed by atmospheric pressure.
+This upgrade reduced \h gas contamination (as observed from discharge spectra) and should also reduce polarization losses due to diffusion outside of the cell.

 \review \else \end{figure} \fi